opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 !!! tip "Tip"

-    You may need to wait a while for the `EXTERNAL-IP` field to be populated, then open each URL for both Grafana and Prometheus in your browser (Grafana on port 80, Prometheus on port 9090)
+    You may need to wait a while for the `EXTERNAL-IP` field to be populated, then open each URL for both Grafana and Prometheus in your browser (Grafana on port `80`, Prometheus on port `9090`)

-Get Grafana password
+To get Grafana password, enter the command below.
+This will display the contents of the `prometheus-grafana` secret in json format.
+Copy the `admin-password` from the json output and decode it in base-64 using the next command

 ``` sh
 kubectl --namespace monitoring get secrets prometheus-grafana -o json
 ```

-Copy the admin-password from the json output and decode it in base-64 using the command below

 !!! tip inline end "Tip"